-The number of claims paid to registered employers during the financial year.
-Employer reimbursement claims are paid to the employer and are subject to the workers' contract with that employee.
+The number of claims paid to employers registered during the financial year.

+Employer reimbursement claims are paid to the employer and are subject to the employer's contract with that worker.
 Claims are defined as an application for entitlement to long service leave or financial payment instead of long service leave.